 Implementation of RI&E and legally required testing

 You can choose to carry out the RI&E and accompanying plan of action, with or without the support of one of our professionals, or to outsource it entirely to one of our professionals.
 In all cases, we can take care of the obligation under the Working Conditions Act(*) to have the RI&E and accompanying plan of action assessed by a certified core expert followed by advice on priorities and measures to be taken.

-(*) Under certain conditions, an employer with fewer than twenty-five employees does not have to have the RI&E with a plan of action tested by a certified key expert.
+(*) Under certain conditions, an employer does not need to have the RI&E with a plan of action reviewed by a certified key expert.
 This is the case if:

 - all the employees in the company together work 40 hours or less.